pkibbey/pkibbey.github.io/src/content/projects/arduino-robot-football.md

 ---
 title: Robot Soccer
-subtitle: Building an Autonomous Arduino Player
+subtitle: Building an Autonomous Football-Playing Arduino Robot
 description: >-
   Creating a football-playing robot with Arduino, computer vision, and a React Native control app that can play autonomously or be manually controlled.